Vanilla and vanillin: the difference simply explained

 In various Desserts like ice cream, yoghurt, pudding or dessert creams, vanilla is now indispensable.
-It is often also Chocolate and cocoa products added to make the taste rounder.
-But chefs have also discovered vanilla for other dishes such as Meat and fish dishes or vinegar.
+It is often also Chocolate and cocoa products added to make the taste more rounded.
+However, chefs have discovered this spice for other dishes such as.
+Meat and fish dishes or vinegar.

-Vanilla is made from fermented capsule fruits of very specific Orchids won.
+Vanilla* becomes off fermented capsule fruits of very specific Orchids won.
 Pods are called pods in common parlance, even if it is not quite botanically correct.
 There is only 15 speciesthat are suitable for this purpose and even fewer of them are grown commercially.

 The main area of cultivation is Madagascar and Indonesia.
 Réunionwhich gave the Bourbon vanilla its name because of its former designation "Isle of Bourbon", now plays only a minor role.

-In addition there are for example the Tahitian vanilla from the South Pacific region.
-Which tastes a little different, though.
-More flowery and less like the typical vanilla as we know it.
+In addition there are for example the Tahitian vanilla* from the South Pacific region.
+Which, however, tastes somewhat different.
+More floral and less as we know them.

 Complex process and high price

-A great deal of manual effort is required until you finally hold the intensely tasting vanilla pod in your hands.
-This starts with the manual pollination which is necessary outside Central America because of the lack of natural pollinators.
-Besides, you only have one day to pollinate the vanilla blossom.
+A great deal of manual effort is required before you end up holding the intense-tasting sticks in your hands.
+This starts with the manual pollination an, which becomes necessary outside Central America because of the lack of natural pollinators.
+In addition, one has only one day to pollinate the flower.

-The costly treatment and that Fermentation processwhich then turns the green capsule fruit into the tasty vanilla pod, also lead to the high cost.
+The costly treatment and that Fermentation processwhich then turn the green capsule fruit into the flavorful pod, also lead to the high cost.